 Recommended reading: Tracking techniques learned from our ancestors.

 There is also the anti or counter tracking issue that one may raise, but here things are not that simple.
 If you want to catch a tracker, you first have to learn how to track.
 Opting for a survival school that teaches you how to track both man and beast will provide you with all the tracking knowledge you can assimilate.
 After learning how to track, you can develop all sorts of anti-tracking techniques.
 What you could do with the proper know-how, is limited only by your own imagination.
 Reading the article above may help you to learn a thing or two about tracking.

-- Event that triggers the bugging out signal
+- The event that triggers the bugging out signal

 - Initial movement